 How often have we heard that line from our Board and committee members and other volunteers?
 Often they are willing to give to your organization themselves, but are terrified at the thought of asking their friends.
-Here are some suggestions on how to calm their fears: When developing the potential donor list, you asked your… More “I can’t ask my friends for money”
+Here are some suggestions on how to calm their fears: When developing the potential donor list, you asked your… Continue reading “I can’t ask my friends for money”

 I’m a strong believer that each nonprofit organization should have a specific dollar amount annual contribution for Board members.
 Some will argue this with me; however, I have seen many organizations struggle with collecting donations from their Board members.
 Even with Board members who can actually afford the dues.
-Have you experienced this with your… More Give.
+Have you experienced this with your… Continue reading Give.
 Get.
 Or Get Off.

 Now that you’ve put together a great list of potential Board members, it is time to recruit them.
-The first step is to reach out to each nominated potential Board member with a letter of interest and a one-page Board of Directors Overview that gives an overview of the organization, the need for new Board… More Recruit Depot.
+The first step is to reach out to each nominated potential Board member with a letter of interest and a one-page Board of Directors Overview that gives an overview of the organization, the need for new Board… Continue reading Recruit Depot.

-After completing the Board Member Assessment Worksheet (Blog: A Bored Board, March 1, 2010), you may immediately realize that your Board lacks diversity — of gender, age and ethnicity.
+After completing the Board Member Assessment Worksheet (Blog: A Bored Board, March 1, 2010), you may immediately realize that your Board lacks diversity -- of gender, age and ethnicity.
 So, you immediately work to seek out diverse businessmen and women in your community.
 And what happens?
-Often you find a plethora of middle-aged white male… More I spy… a new Board member.
+Often you find a plethora of middle-aged white male… Continue reading I spy… a new Board member.

 The Board Member Assessment Worksheet might also reveal that you have great Board members with a diverse set of skills and demographics.
 But, why does it feel like they are not acting like the great Board they should be?
 It may be time to train your Board on… how to be a Board.
-First, clarify… More Getting the Board “on board”
+First, clarify… Continue reading Getting the Board “on board”

 So, you’ve completed the Board Member Assessment Worksheet and you realize that you have some pretty talented and skilled Board members.
 However, you may have also discovered that some of your Board members are not contributing a valuable skill, talent or demographic.
 What do you do about this “dead weight”?
-The easy answer is: find… More Dead Weight.
+The easy answer is: find… Continue reading Dead Weight.